 INFORM measures Afghanistan’s risk of humanitarian crisis and disaster to be very high, at 7.8/10.
 Afghanistan’s hazard is of particular concern, at 8.8/10.?

-Pakistan has extended the deadline for registered Afghan refugees to leave the country to December 2017.?
+Pakistan has extended the deadline for registered Afghan refugees to leave the country to the end of the year 2017.

 By June 2017, the number of acutely food insecure people will likely decrease seasonally from a peak in late winter/early spring. ?